MalekMansour/Pokedex-App/README.md

 # Pokedex Application

 Welcome to the Pokedex Application.
-The purpose of this Pokedex is to view detailed information about each Pokemon (including their image, name, and ID number).
+The purpose of this Pokedex is to view detailed information about each Pokemon (All 1025 Pokemons) (including their image, name, and ID number).
 You can also search for a Pokemon's name using the search bar.
-You can also search for moves.
+You can also search for Pokemon Moves (All 844 Moves).
+There is also an AI Chatbot Avaiable that knows everything about Pokemon.
+Finally, the Wiki section that includes a lot of important links for pokemon stuff.

 ## App preview